On stability of Abrikosov vortex lattices: Introduction

 \subsection{Possible extensions}

 The next step would be to extend the results to more general perturbations.
 Firstly, one would like to remove the restrictive condition \eqref{parity0}.
-This condition rules out a gapless branch of the spectrum of $L_\om$ starting at $0$.
-Indeed, since the solution $u_\om$ of \eqref{gle} breaks the translational invariance, the operator $L_\om$ has the translational zero mode
+This condition simplifies the treatment of the gapless branch of the spectrum of $\Lt$ (the branch starting at $0$). \DETAILS{Indeed, since the solution $u_\om$ of \eqref{gle} breaks the translational invariance, the operator $L_\om$ has the translational zero mode